 Learn More About Shoulder Resurfacing

 Dr. Pritchett specializes in the completion of should resurfacing and other joint replacement procedures.
-If experiencing advanced shoulder pain or damage, contact his Seattle office to schedule an appointment.
+If experiencing advanced shoulder pain or damage, schedule an appointment at his office (206) 323-1900.